ameyer95/antidote-1/aec/README.txt

 1. this test set instance's true label ("ground_truth") is "Iris-setosa";
-2. the posterior distribution the model assigns this test input for its classification ("posterior") assigns probability 1 to "Iris-setosa";
+2. the posterior distribution the model assigns this test input for its classification ("posterior") has probability 1 for "Iris-setosa";
 3. accordingly, the tree (correctly) classifies the test input as an "Iris-setosa" (since "possible_classifications" is a single value).